SindieCastro/Kickstarter-analysis/README.md

 - Launch a new Kickstarter campaign between January and May.

-- Select lower fundraising goals to have more successful Kickstarter campaigns.
+- Probably choose lower fundraising goals to have more successful Kickstarter campaigns.

 - Utilize the Foresight campaign as a Kickstarter to replicate.